DJENJNY/PortfolioWebsite/content/about.md

 series = []
 +++

-#### My name is Ethan Jones, a resilient, persistent, and tenacious individual who's on a journey to become a proficient Cloud Engineer.
-I’ve built a strong foundation by working with tools like Kubernetes, Docker, Terraform, Linux, EKS, and GitHub, while implementing observability and logging through Grafana and Prometheus.
-I’m also proficient in AWS and hold two certifications (CCP, SAA).
-My portfolio on GitHub showcases in-depth projects that demonstrate my hands-on experience and commitment to mastering this craft.
+#### Hey, I’m Ethan Jones — a hands-on builder who’s been diving deep into the cloud world and loving every bit of it.
+I’m all about figuring things out, breaking them down, and putting them back together better.
+My journey into cloud engineering has been fueled by curiosity and persistence — learning tools like Kubernetes, Docker, Terraform, and AWS, and making them all work together through real, messy, hands-on projects.
+I’m AWS certified (CCP + SAA), big on observability with Grafana and Prometheus, and constantly building new ways to automate and scale systems.
+Check out my Portfolio — it’s basically a logbook of everything I’ve learned, built, and broken (then fixed) along the way.